kanno-soe/kanno-soe/Exposition/Theory.md

 ## Graded Resonance

+> Living beings originally are Buddha.
+> As with like water and ice,
+> leaving water there is no ice,
+> outside of living beings there is no Buddha.
+>
+> — Hakuin Ekaku, *Song of Zazen*

 A **Graded Resonance** adds two independent grades to a Resonance: a calls-side grade and a responses-side grade.
 The grade type need only be a preorder with a bottom element.
 It need not be numerical, total, or metrically spaced.
 The intended reading is **dis-resonance**: volition insofar as it is *sāsrava*—with outflows, ripening in further becoming.
 Bottom is *anāsrava* at this Resonance: the act is not productive of further becoming, without implying either the absence of volition or the global attainment of arhatship. `0` is only the familiar numerical example.
 How a bottom grading relates in the world is left as a functional question about the relating of such moments, and could be modelled by downstream effects on other resonances.

 ```text